|Household projections in England

 - those aged 90 years and over

 Stage 1 household projections provide projected numbers of households by the age group and sex of the HRP, for England and its regions and local authorities.

 Stage 2 household projections provide projected numbers of households by household type, for England, regions and local authorities.

 The usual resident population includes people who reside, or intend to reside, in the country for at least 12 months, whatever their nationality.

-Household estimates are produced by Office for National Statistics (ONS) for England, by local authority and region.
+Household estimates are produced by the ONS for England, by local authority and region.